backentrancehacker/NovaHaven/README.md

 NEW FEATURES
 More search options since IFRAME and OBJECT were blocked.

-Also created by me
-Venezuela Information
-Anonymous Chat Room (glitchy)
 Inspiration
 School chromebooks have a lot of restrictions.
 NovaHaven = no more restrictions on web.
 Developed by students, maintained by students, and distributed to students.
 All search options will hide history.